SummaryRead the full fact sheet

 - Avoiding stimulants such as coffee, tea, soft drinks and energy drinks in the evening can help to promote better sleep.

-Sleep research suggests that a teenager needs between nine and 10 hours of sleep every night.
+Sleep research suggests that a teenager needs between eight and 10 hours of sleep every night.
 This is more than the amount a child or an adult needs.
-Yet most adolescents only get about seven or eight hours.
-Some get less.
+Yet most adolescents only get about 6.5 – 7.5 hours sleep per night, and some get less.

 Regularly not getting enough sleep leads to chronic sleep deprivation.
-This can have dramatic effects on a teenager’s life, including reduced academic performance at school.
-One recent US study found that lack of sleep was a common factor in teenagers who receive poor to average school marks.
+This can have dramatic effects on a teenager’s life, impacting their mental wellbeing, increasing their risk of depression, anxiety and low self-esteem.
+It can also affect academic performance at school.

 Some of the reasons why many teenagers regularly do not get enough sleep include: